 Sell and downsize

 The most obvious solution to access the equity in your home is to sell it.
-After all, if you’re at the age where you’re eligible for a reverse mortgage, it may be time to downsize from the big family home anyway.
+After all, if you’re at the age where you’re eligible for a reverse mortgage, it may be time to downsize from a large family home anyway.
+But this won’t appeal to everyone, particularly if your aim is to stay in the home.

 Home Equity Access Scheme

 Borrowers can choose the amount they want to receive fortnightly which can be up to 1.5 times the maximum rate of the qualifying pension.
+The loan can be repaid at any time, but it's usually repaid from the proceeds of any eventual sale of the secured property.

 Homesafe Wealth Release

-Homesafe provides an upfront payment to the homeowner (usually a percentage of the equity available in the home) in return for a bigger percentage share of the proceeds of the sale of the home at a later date.
+Homesafe offers an upfront payment to the homeowner (usually a percentage of the equity available in the home) in return for an agreed percentage share of the proceeds of the sale of the home at a later date.
+Unlike a reverse mortgage, there is no compounding interest to be accounted for down the track.
+The company receives its share of the home sale proceeds when the home is eventually sold.

 Rent out a spare room